 Academic Advising: Overview

 The academic advising of students is an integral part of the faculty’s teaching obligations.
 The college is committed to student graduation after four years of full-time undergraduate study, and faculty participation in advising is a significant factor in student retention as well.
 Above all, the role of faculty members in advising allows students to better understand their educational world and celebrate their success along their academic and career path.
 Faculty members advise students who are exploring which major to declare, undergraduates who have declared a major, and graduate students.
-The advising of incoming students (both freshmen and transfers) and undeclared students is coordinated by the academic deans, chairs, and directors, the coordinators of boards of study, the program coordinators, and the Advising Center.
+The advising of incoming students (both freshmen and transfers) and undeclared students is coordinated by the School/Conservatory Directors, the department chairs, the program coordinators, and the Advising Center.

 Academic advising is a teaching opportunity that should be conducted with the same degree of purpose as classroom teaching.
 Faculty advisors teach students to value the learning process, gather necessary information, set priorities, make complex decisions, and evaluate the meaning of their course choices.
 Advising appointments should also allow students to make connections between what they are learning in and out of the classroom.